What does fish oil do for you and why you should take it?

 Let’s Dive A Little Bit Into History

-Many people remember the fat free 80’s where the dietary fat was the ultimate foe that needed to be annihilated in order to get your flabs off your body.
+Many people remember the fat free 80’s where the dietary fat was the ultimate foe that had to be annihilated.

-The supermarkets thrived with products that as long as they had the FAT FREE etiquette, they would be promoted like crazy and people would buy them, never looking at their nutritional values because of all the hype that Television and marketers created for the mass to get into their trap.
+Supermarkets thrived with products that had the FAT FREE etiquette.
+They would be promoted like crazy and people would buy them, never looking at their nutritional values.

-Even if the total calories from fat decreased 11% from 1976-1991, the overweight prevalance increased by 31% and all of this is because of the “fat free” products which promised that our ultimate foe, namely the fat, would be annihilated.
+Even if the total calories from fat decreased 11% from 1976-1991, the overweight prevalence increased by 31%.
+All of this because of the “fat free” products which promised weight loss.

-One of the latest reports from BRFSS showed that the fat intake decreased to 33% but the obesity increase went from 11% -> 22% which is a staggering 90% increase in the obesity from 90’s -> 2002, just in US !
+One of the latest reports from BRFSS showed that fat intake decreased to 33% but obesity went from 11% to 22%.

 This happened because saturated fats received the title of being the evil culprit conjuring images of arterial plague and also heart failure when compared to the godly unsaturated fats.

-They are not created equal and have variable physiological effects on the body, from being detrimental to also having some positive effects.
+They are not created equal.
+Saturated fats have variable physiological effects on your body.
+They range from being detrimental to also having some positive effects.

-It all depends on what type of saturated fat you are speaking about because if it were to speak about the saturated fatty acid named stearic acid which is abundant in meat and milk, it has been observed to reduce blood platelet aggregation (which is a good thing, doesn’t it?).
+It all depends on the type of saturated fats.
+A saturated fatty acid named stearic acid that is abundant in meat and milk, has been observed to reduce blood platelet aggregation (which is a good thing).

-Transaturated fats that are found in fried and processed foods are the ones that negatively impact blood lipid levels by increasing the LDL cholesterol and lowering the HDL.
+Transaturated fats found in fried and processed foods are the ones that negatively impact blood lipid levels by increasing the LDL cholesterol and lowering the HDL.

 Also, when you are decreasing saturated fatty acids in your diet too much in favor of unsaturated fatty acids, you are also reducing your testosterone levels.

-What the takeaway from this should be is that saturated fats have varying effects for your health depending on the individual response, population and that the simple comparison between unsaturated fatty acids and saturated acids as good vs evil, is not enough.
+In reality, saturated fats have varying effects for your health depending on the individual response, population, and a simple comparison between unsaturated fatty acids and saturated acids is not enough.

 These essential fatty acids are known as precursors of other important compounds known as eicosanoids which include: thromboxanes, prostaglandins and leukotrienes.

-EPA (eicosapentanoic acid) and DHA (docosahexanoic acid) aka as omega 3-s, can be collected mainly from supplementation with fish oils.
+EPA (eicosapentanoic acid) and DHA (docosahexanoic acid) also known as omega 3-s, can be collected mainly from fish oil supplements.

-Because of their hard availability from food, fish oil supplementation is always a good thing and you can find them in pill form with varying amounts of active DHA/EPA and also liquid forms.
+Because of their hard availability from food, fish oil supplements are always a good thing.
+You can find them in pill form with varying amounts of active DHA/EPA and also liquid forms.

-There isn’t any advantage of one over the other but for those who don’t like the smell of fish oil, taking them in pill form would be a better choice.
+There isn’t any advantage of on form over the other but for those who don’t like the smell of fish oil, taking them in pill form would be a better choice.

-You’ve probably heard about flaxseeds and also flaxseed oil to be a good alternative to fish oil because they also have omega 3-s and also because of the fact that they have the parent fatty acid.
+You’ve probably heard about flaxseeds and also flaxseed oil to be a good alternative to fish oil.
+It is like that because they also have omega 3-s and also because of the fact that they have the parent fatty acid.

-It should be noted that they are NOT a good source because the conversion into DHA/EPA is quite inefficient in most people with the exception of vegetarians (they have low levels of omega 3-s because of their diet and they should look for supplementation anyway).
+It should be noted that flaxseeds are NOT a good source of omega 3′s.
+The conversion into DHA/EPA is quite inefficient in most people with the exception of vegetarians (they already have low levels of omega 3-s because of their diet, and they should look for supplementation anyway).

 Also, the conversion from ALA to EPA is low and from EPA to DHA is almost inexistent.

-The omega 6 fatty acids include LA (linoleic acid) which is a fatty acid that is found in different oils like vegetable oil and AA (arichnidonic acids) which are created from the existing LA in your body.
+The omega 6 fatty acids include LA (linoleic acid) which is a fatty acid that is found in different oils like vegetable oil and AA (arichnidonic acids).

-Even if many scientists are working for ways to increase the w-3 content of other foods like eggs that are enhanced with w-3, fatty fish still remains the primary source of this miraculous compound.
+Even if many scientists are working for ways to increase the w-3 content of other food intems like eggs enhanced with w-3, fatty fish still remain the primary source of this miraculous compound.

 The biggest concern when we are talking about fatty fish vs fish oil capsules is the mercury content that accumulates in the tissue of the fish.

-The mercury exposure can offset all the benefits that these fatty fish give us but that’s not always the case.
+The mercury exposure can offset all the benefits these fatty fish give you.

 Pregnant women and/or women who want to become pregnant should minimize the mercury intake from fish in order to avoid possible birth defects that can come with high mercury exposure.